U.S. Treasury says consumer agency's arbitration rule is misguided

-WASHINGTON (Reuters) - A U.S. financial regulator’s rule banning banks and credit card companies’ ability to prevent customers from banding together to sue them relies on insufficient research and is misguided, according to new analysis from the U.S. Treasury Department.
+WASHINGTON, Oct 23 (Reuters) - A U.S. financial regulator’s rule banning banks and credit card companies’ ability to prevent customers’ ability to band together to sue them relies on insufficient research and is misguided, according to new analysis from the U.S. Treasury Department.

 The Consumer Financial Protection Bureau’s (CFPB) rule abolishing “mandatory arbitration clauses” was released on July 10, and was immediately threatened by Republicans in Congress and President Donald Trump’s administration.